logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/test-objective-list-view/_index.md

 You can view detailed information on a given test objective by selecting **Open** from the context menu, and then selecting the **Information** tab.

-**Tip:** You can also open multiple test objectives by using your keyboard's Shift key to select a contiguous range of test objectives \(or Control to select multiple noncontiguous test objectives\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple test objectives by using your keyboard's Shift key to select a contiguous range of test objectives \(or Control to select multiple noncontiguous test objectives\); then right-click the selection, and click Open.

 ## Delete command